-Bandwidth, like most technology solutions, is not one-size-fits all.
-Most companies need to do an evaluation of what they use bandwidth for before they can figure out how much bandwidth they need.
+Bandwidth, like most technology solutions, is not one-size-fits-all.
+Most companies need to evaluate what they use bandwidth to figure out how much bandwidth they need.
 A single circuit mentality is a thing of the past when so many applications require access to the cloud.
-You need to be considering redundant bandwidth and shifts in network technology such as SD WAN.
+You need to be considering redundant bandwidth and shifts in network technology such as SD-WAN.
 Here are the top 4 considerations you should keep in mind when figuring out your business’s bandwidth needs.

 Who uses the network?

 Bandwidth is like a highway: data packets are like cars, and if you have more cars or more data, you need a bigger road or more bandwidth for traffic to flow.
 When thinking about the bandwidth your company needs, consider how many people access the network, whether they are in an office or work remotely, what sort of information is being shared, and whether any non-employees use the network.
 For example, if most of your employees are remote and sharing secure information, you will likely need more bandwidth on the WAN side rather than the LAN.

 Today, the cloud is everything.
 We use VOIP for our phones, Microsoft 365 for document sharing, and cloud-based applications for customer support.
 Accessing data on the cloud also requires more bandwidth.
 Many companies today are also relying on video conferencing to meet and communicate with their teams.
 Video requires a lot of bandwidth, including upload speeds rather than download.
 Considering not only who uses the connections but what they use them for is vital for figuring your bandwidth needs.

 How fast do you really need it to be?